-In the same way PARRALOX’s ‘Electricity’ was a homage to the then brave new world of digitally sequenced electropop, MAISON VAGUE’s debut harks back to an earlier stage of Synth Britannia.
+In the same way that PARRALOX’s ‘Electricity’ was a homage to the then brave new world of digitally sequenced electropop, MAISON VAGUE’s debut long player of the same name harks back to an earlier stage of Synth Britannia when the mighty Moog was king.

 Featuring lots of organic synth sounds and rich vintage soloing, some clever programming helps to provide a fluid as opposed to mechanical rhythm section to give it heart and soul.